irad100/irad100/README.md

 - 🔭 I’m currently working on **Low Level (Linux, Memory Exploitation) and High Level (Cloud, AI, Web Exploitation) security**

-- 👯 I’m looking to collaborate on **cool ideas in the security space**
+- 👯 I’m looking to collaborate on **Cool ideas in the security space**

 - 👨‍💻 All of my projects are available at [https://github.com/irad100](https://github.com/irad100)